Description

 Tried: Running 'strings office' to find the flag or identify key functions

-strings reveals printable ASCII literals but the function names in a stripped binary are not stored as plain strings - they are symbol table entries that may be stripped.
-You will see format strings and menu text but not enough to reconstruct the heap layout or overflow offset.
-Ghidra's decompiler is necessary to trace the scanf call site and measure the distance from the phone field to the adjacent struct.
+strings shows printable literals, but function names in a stripped binary are symbol table entries, not plain strings, and those may be gone.
+You get format strings and menu text, nowhere near enough to reconstruct the heap layout or the overflow offset.
+Ghidra's decompiler is what traces the scanf call site and measures the distance from the phone field to the next struct.

 Tried: Using 'ltrace ./office' to observe library calls instead of static reversing

-ltrace intercepts glibc calls like malloc and free, but this binary uses a custom allocator that does not call glibc malloc - all allocation happens internally. ltrace shows nothing useful for heap layout, and the canary generation is invisible without static analysis of the custom heap_check and allocator routines in Ghidra.
+ltrace intercepts glibc calls like malloc and free, but this binary allocates internally through its own allocator and never touches glibc malloc. ltrace shows nothing about the heap layout, and the canary generation stays invisible without reading heap_check and the allocator routines in Ghidra.

 Learn more